 The criminal justice system requires employees involved in investigations to testify in court.
-As experts in their fields, forensic scientists will have to speak knowledgeably and clearly about their findings.
+As a forensic expert, you may be called upon to speak knowledgeably on findings or evidence.
 Degree programs should prepare students with public speaking tactics and standard courtroom procedures.

 Possibilities to explore specialties

-Forensic scientists function in many different areas of the criminal justice system, and students in the early stages of a degree program might delve into several different aspects of the field to find what area interests them most.
+Professionals in the forensic science field function in many areas of the criminal justice system, and students in the early stages of a degree program are often encouraged to delve into several different aspects of the field to find what area interests them most.
 Narrowing focus to one area should only be necessary in the later stages of a bachelor’s degree or graduate program.

 Careers & Specializations for Forensic Science Graduates